 Scatter and Bubble Charts

-What are Scatter Charts Used for?
+What are Scatter Charts used for?

 Scatter charts are used to represent the relationship between two quantitative measures by plotting data points along the X (horizontal) and Y (vertical) axes.
 They are particularly useful for demonstrating patterns in large datasets.

-What are Bubble Charts Used for?
+What are Bubble Charts used for?

 A bubble chart is a variation of a scatter chart in which the data points are replaced with bubbles.
 Like scatter charts, bubble charts represent the relationship between two quantitative measures as well as a third quantitative measure represented by the size of the bubble.